cforte7/Cluster-Palette/README.md

 ### Pushshift API Query

 Now that we have our database set up, we must find our images to download.
 As mentioned previously we will be scraping photos from our targeted Subreddits so first we must find the posts themselves. <a href src='pushshift.io>Pushshift</a> is an API that allows users to query for posts and comments from Reddit.
 I've created a class called `PS_Interface` to handle interactions with the API.
+While there are various methods in the class, most of them are for uses outside of the scope of this project.
+Here we will focus on the `SubmissionCallByScore` method.

 ```Python
 class PSInterface: